Ryan-Te/Custom-Prefab-Utilities-For-PiTUNG/README.md

 NOTE: Things Inside [] Are Optional

-This Function Is A Modified Version Of Falsepatterns Function.

 createCube(X,[Y]Z)

-  This Will Create A Cube Of Size X Y Z, Default For Y is 1
+  This Will Create A Cube Of Size X Y Z, Default For Y is 1 This Function Is A Modified Version Of Falsepatterns Function That Lets You Create Any Sized Cube Instead Of jUst 1x1x1 Cubes.

 getPegPos(X,[Y],Z,Side,[OffestX],[Offset Y])